 - Revisit your funding mix as you grow.

-๐ฑ Final Encouragement
+🌱 Final Encouragement

 You don’t need to have it all figured out.
 Start with what’s accessible, ethical, and empowering for you.
 Whether it’s a $500 launch or a $50,000 expansion, the goal is progress—not perfection.
+Small business funding is a journey, and every step builds your confidence and credibility.